EshaanVSaxena/gcc-lowcoder/README.md

     - Variable 4:
       - Name 4: ENABLE_USER_SIGN_UP
       - Value 4: TRUE
-            - If it is a new set up then set it to true, otherwise if it will be used for a existing set up then set it to FALSE
+            - If it is a new setup then set it to true; if it will be used for an existing setup then set it to FALSE
     - Variable 5:
       - Name 5: ENCRYPTION_PASSWORD
       - Value 5: lowcoder.org